GULibrarySandbox/intro-text-mining-analysis-2022/content/8-visualising_data.md

 ## Visualisation tools

 Most of the text analysis tools listed on the previous page also create visualisations of the data.
-Try this Voyant tools [activity](https://griffithunilibrary.github.io/data-vis-basics/content/5-voyant.html) to visualised a series of articles from *The Conversation* as an example.

-In addition to the analysis tools, the following can be used to create visualisation:
+In addition to the analysis tools, the following can be used to create visualisations:
 - MS Excel and other spread sheet programs
 - [RawGraphs](https://rawgraphs.io/ ) : open source program (free) for structured data.
 Developed at the Density Design Research Lab.
 - computational code including R & Python.
 - [TRAViz](http://www.traviz.vizcovery.org/index.html) : generates visualizations for Text Variant Graphs to show the variations between different editions of texts.
 - [TagPies Online](https://tagpies-online.vizcovery.org/) : visualise comparisons of classical terminology in texts.

+{% capture text %}
+Visualise the text from a series of research articles from *The Conversation* using [Voyant tools](https://griffithunilibrary.github.io/data-vis-basics/content/5-voyant.html).
+{% endcapture %} {% include card.html header="Activity - visualise text from a collection of articles" text=text %}

 ----